NU Home Sites:

 Northwestern announced in September 2021 that the Pat and Shirley Ryan Family had donated $480 million additional dollars to conclude NU's We Will fundraising campaign.
 It was the largest single donation in the history of the university.

-Much of the donation is earmarked for biomedical, economic, and business research.
-However, a portion will go to restarting the school's effort to upgrade the Ryan Field facilities.
+Much of the donation was earmarked for biomedical, economic, and business research.
+However, a portion went to restarting the school's effort to upgrade the Ryan Field facilities.
 Originally slated for 2014, renovations to the field were tabled so that the school could address Welsh-Ryan Arena and the new football training facility on the lakeshore.
 According to the school, the 2021 Ryan donation is the lead gift for Ryan Field's transformation, which will provide "an enhanced gameday experience."
-Much of the renovation will focus on Americans with Disabilities Act compliance and environmental factors.
+Much of the new construction focuses on Americans with Disabilities Act compliance and environmental factors.

 The school launched a website for the renovations: RebuildRyanField.com.

 A year later, in September 2022, Northwestern revealed further plans for the stadium.
-It will be an entirely new facility, built from the ground up on the current stadium's site (the new stadium appears to be on the same footprint as the current stadium, but rotated about 30 degrees diagonally).
-The new Ryan Field will cost an astounding $800 million, making it one of the most expensive college-only stadia in all of college football, and will include state-of-the-art facilities.
+It is an entirely new facility, built from the ground up on the old stadium's site (the new stadium occupies the same footprint as the old stadium, but is rotated about 25 degrees diagonally).
+The new Ryan Field costs an astounding $850 million, making it one of the most expensive college-only stadia in all of college football, and will include state-of-the-art facilities.

 As expected, the seating capacity will be reduced, to 35,000, with a mix of standard and luxury seating and skyboxes.
 The plans have the feel of a modern soccer facility, with a massive overhang to shield nearly every seat in the stadium.